elunna/nerfhack-changelog/README.md

 * The Lethe Patch is a classic set of levels and changes; it has been converted from 3.4.3 DES format to 3.7.0 LUA and adapted for NerfHack.
 * Technicially, it doesn't count as a real "branch" in nethack terms.
 The levels are simply sequenced after Medusa's level.
 This is different from the implementation in the SLethe patch, but was programmed this way so that most of the other dungeon teleportation and travel mechanics would still function as normal.
 * Cerberus now guards the entrace to the Valley.
-* The Castle level now appears as the precursor to the lethe branch shortly after Medusa's Island(it does not count as a lethe level)
+* One major change from the original Lethe patch is that the Castle level now appears as the precursor to the lethe branch shortly after Medusa's Island (it does not count as a lethe level).
+This is to give the player access to the valuable loot in the castle before taking on the challenges of the Lethe, it also is less disruptive to the layout.
 * The lethe water mechanic was not imported.
 In its place, many oppressive mechanics take effect
 * All lethe levels are undiggable, hardfloor, and no teleport.
 * More traps were added to these levels, especially anti-magic fields